Pittsburg in Camp County, Texas — The American South (West South Central)

 Erected 1991 by Texas Historical Commission.
 (Marker Number 9793.)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Notable Buildings • Railroads & Streetcars.
+A significant historical year for this entry is 1880.

 Location.
 32° 59.706′ N, 94° 58.139′ W. Marker is in Pittsburg, Texas, in Camp County.
-Marker is on West Marshall Street west of Market Street, on the left when traveling west.
+It is on West Marshall Street west of Market Street, on the left when traveling west.
 Located at the Texas Rural Heritage Museum.
 Touch for map.
 Marker is at or near this postal address: 204 West Marshall Street, Pittsburg TX 75686, United States of America.
 Touch for directions.

 Also see . . .
 Wikipedia article on the Pittsburg Depot.
 (Submitted on September 9, 2019, by Mark Hilton of Montgomery, Alabama.)